yig/GMU-CS425/README.md

 ```
 bool LoadScript( const string& name, const string& path );
 ```
 You can load a script with `lua.load_file( path );`, which returns an object of type `sol::load_result`.
 You can use an `unordered_map` from names to `sol::load_result`.
 The `sol::load_result` type can be called like a function.
 Any parameters will be passed to the Lua script.
-See [this tutorial example](https://sol2.readthedocs.io/en/latest/tutorial/all-the-things.html#passing-arguments-to-scripts).
+See [this tutorial example](https://sol2.readthedocs.io/en/latest/tutorial/all-the-things.html#passing-arguments-to-scripts) or a small example [here](demo/lua_parameters.cpp).

 You should provide a way for users to run a script they've loaded.
 You could simply give them access to the `sol::load_result` by returning a reference to it.
 If you expose enough of your engine's functionality to Lua, the C++ code your users will need to write could be limited to loading a setup script and running it.

 The script manager should also declare a `Script` struct with a `name` field as a component for your entity component system.
 The script manager should have an update method to be called every frame that uses your entity component system to iterate over each entity with a `Script` component and run the script with the entity as the parameter.
 That way, any script beginning `local entity = ...` will run on that entity.
-(You will want to decide if these scripts run before or after the user's C++ callback, whether you want an additional C++ callback so that one runs before and one after, or whether the user's C++ callback is responsible for calling an update method of the script manager.)
+(You really type the `...`.
+See the examples above.)
+You will want to decide if these scripts run before or after the user's C++ callback, whether you want an additional C++ callback so that one runs before and one after, or whether the user's C++ callback is responsible for calling an update method of the script manager.

 You should expose your **input manager** functionality to Lua.
 For example, your key down function could be exposed as simply as `lua.set_function( "KeyIsDown", [&]( const int keycode ) { return input.KeyIsDown( keycode ); } );`.
 You can expose your keycodes via [`lua.new_enum`](https://sol2.readthedocs.io/en/latest/api/table.html?highlight=new_enum#new-enum):
 ```